woody-git/Interactive360Video/README.md

 At the moment this player has been tested with Firefox VR on Oculus Quest.

 For Interactive Video Service solutoin you just need to create a streaming channel on IVS and then reference the generated endpoint in the "stream_main" variable in the player.

+**Additional Components**

+Another option to setup Live streaming on AWS (both for MediaLive and IVS) is by leveraging on AW Amplify, that can help in building the mobile application and can deploy the vlielive channels using video plugin.
+Here a workshop that can be used in order to start woith AWS Amplify and then apply this 360live player: https://unicornlive.workshop.aws/introduction.html